-Texas.
+Certificate Issued by "Recording Agent".
 The court in United States Fidelity and Guaranty Co. v.
 Travis Eckert Agency, Inc., 824 S.W.2d 628 (Tex.
-App. - Austin 1991, writ denied) held that USF&G was bound by an additional insured endorsement issued by its recording agent even though the endorsement form not an authorized form.
+App. - Austin 1991, writ denied) held that USF&G was bound by an additional insured endorsement issued by its recording agent even though the endorsement form was not an authorized form.